A DIY photo booth for events that takes photos and uploads an animated gif to a Tumblr account.

 I found I need sudo at the beginning, otherwise the GPIO buttons and lights don’t work.

-- Build a better power circuit so that there is only one power adapter.
+- I might build a better power circuit so that there is only one power adapter.

 See my final pics here: drumminhands.tumblr.com.
 If you build one, post your link in the comments below.
 If you have any questions about this, also post in the comments below.
 Have fun with it.